slatedocs/slate/source/index.md

 --------- | -----------
 Name | A label for your game.
 Rake amount | The percentage of each player payout you want to charge.
 Valid range is 0 through 99. `payout = balance - your rake % - Arbiter fee (5%)`.
+Matchmaking | Will this game use Arbiter's Matchmaking service to find similar skilled challengers when a user requests a match?

 Once you have saved the configuration form, an API key will be generated for your game upon completing registration.
 Store this on your server for making authenticated calls.
 See TODO for more on how this key will be used.